Advertiser disclosure

 What this means is that many beginner investors will lose money because they’re too impatient or because they’re looking to make a quick buck from investing.
 Investors with the stomach and the patience ultimately benefit.

-Mistakes to avoid when investing little money
+Common mistakes to avoid when investing

 When some people first get into investing, they just want to get rich quick.
-I can relate because I read personal finance books and blogs about that very topic when I was a new investor.
+I can relate because I read a number of personal finance books and blogs about that very topic when I was a new investor.
 I wanted to find the secret sauce.
 But after wasting six months on various get-rich-quick schemes, I accepted that I just needed to focus on investing my money the right way.

 • Panicking at the first sight of volatility.
 You have to understand that ups and downs in the market are normal.
 When the market drops, it’s important that you keep level so that you don’t end up selling at the bottom.